fjarri-attic/oldi-hero-translation/hero_en.md

 Then he lashed his own horses across the back with all his strength, driving them to the same madness as the pair now racing a spear's throw ahead of him, pressing ever closer to the impatiently licking jaws of the cliff - where, below, the absurd, impossible, monstrous wave still stood on its pedestal and did not fall.

 His shout - his war cry - saved the veterans' lives; many of them would otherwise have been trampled without fail.
-Those who by chance found themselves in the path of Amphitryon's chariot scattered instantly in every direction - a soldier's instincts had more than once saved men in moments when wise Metis-Thought proved entirely useless - while clever Nasal dropped from his own chariot like a whirlwind, seized the bridles of his team, hung his whole weight on them, and wrenched the bared muzzles to the right, toward the cliff, forcing the animals to dance in place and letting Amphitryon pass at full speed, grazing the left side of his chariot.
+Those who by chance found themselves in the path of Amphitryon's chariot scattered instantly in every direction - a soldier's instincts had more than once saved men in moments when wise Metis the Thought proved entirely useless - while clever Nasal dropped from his own chariot like a whirlwind, seized the bridles of his team, hung his whole weight on them, and wrenched the bared muzzles to the right, toward the cliff, forcing the animals to dance in place and letting Amphitryon pass at full speed, grazing the left side of his chariot.

 Which nearly threw Thelem and his horses from the cliff as well - though that no longer mattered in the least - and salt spray tore off the crest of the giant wave, like an involuntary round of applause.